gql-dart/gql/README.md

 #### Core

+The core of this project is the GraphQL parser which parses GraphQL strings into an AST.
+The parsed AST can then be transformed, visited and printed back to GraphQL string.

+Another core part of the project is the types definitions used to execute GraphQL operations.
+They include AST-based operation, request with per operation context, and response.
+These types are used by the Links (see below).

 | Pub | Package | Library | Description |
 |-----|---------|---------|-------------|
 | [![version][package:gql:version]][package:gql] | [`package:gql`][package:gql:source] | `ast.dart` | GraphQL AST implementation with Visitor pattern and AST transformer |